zeldaret/oot/docs/Music Macro Language.md

 end

 .channel channel0_main
-... various commands here ...
+... various instructions here ...
 end

 .include "alternate.mus.inc" # This is the same as though alternate.mus.inc was written directly here.